vincekellner/demandforecasting/README.md

 - LSTM-NN (Keras)

-- Autoencoder insipred by the work of "Deep and Confident Prediction for Time Series at Uber" by Zhu and Laptev (2017) https://arxiv.org/pdf/1709.01907.pdf
+- Autoencoder inspired by the work of "Deep and Confident Prediction for Time Series at Uber" by Zhu and Laptev (2017) https://arxiv.org/pdf/1709.01907.pdf